JakeHukari/DuckyPi/README.md

 2. Plug the HackyPi into the target computer.
 3. Plug the DUCKYPI USB drive into the target computer.

+Once DuckyPi code is live on the HackyPi device you can press Caps Lock during boot to enter Safe Mode & prevent HID execution.

+Safe Mode allows you to modify the HackyPi filesystem without executing the payload.

-Upon boot, the HackyPi will begin harvesting.
+Upon boot (unless Safe Mode is enabled), the HackyPi will begin harvesting.

 The HackyPi will harvest all stored WiFi usernames & passwords, system information, & stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, & Edge).